To provide you with the best experience, cookies are used on this site. Find out more here.

 Located on Salvador Farm, also known as Gibraltar Station, on the north coast of East Falkland, Cape Bougainville is a picturesque site with cliffs and white sand beaches.
 It is home to a range of wildlife including Rockhopper and a few Macaroni…

-6. Add Ajax Bay to your Itinerary
+20. Add Whale Point to your Itinerary

 East Falkland